kubernetes/kubernetes/docs/user-guide/secrets.md

    run a pod which exposes the secret.
    If multiple replicas of etcd are run, then the secrets will be shared between them.
    By default, etcd does not secure peer-to-peer communication with SSL/TLS, though this can be configured.
- - It is not possible currently to control which users of a kubernetes cluster can access a secret.
+ - It is not possible currently to control which users of a Kubernetes cluster can access a secret.
 Support for this is planned.
  - Currently, anyone with root on any node can read any secret from the apiserver, by impersonating the kubelet.
 It is a planned feature to only send secrets to